marcelovicentegc/kontrolio/README.md

    0.x

 COMMANDS:
-   auth, a                Authenticate on Kontrolio config, c              Configure Kontrolio logs, l                Navigate through all your records punch, p               Punch your clock status, s              Check how many hours have you worked today sync                   Sync offline and online records help, h                Shows a list of commands or help for one command
+   config, c              Configure Kontrolio logs, l                Navigate through all your records punch, p               Punch your clock status, s              Check how many hours have you worked today help, h                Shows a list of commands or help for one command

 GLOBAL OPTIONS: